tldr-pages/tldr/pages/linux/keyctl.md

 `keyctl pipe {{key_name}}`

-- Revoke a key and prevents any further action on it:
+- Revoke a key and prevent any further action on it:

 `keyctl revoke {{key_name}}`